-From the beginning, Daybreak searched for a permanent location to build a church campus.
+Throughout this time, Daybreak searched for a permanent location to build a church campus.
 A site owned by a local Century 21 realtor, made 35 acres available.
-The Hudsonville site was located strategically between Grand Rapids, Holland and Grand Haven, about five miles from the Grand Valley State University campus.
+Hudsonville was located strategically between Grand Rapids, Holland and Grand Haven, about five miles from the Grand Valley State University campus.
 The church paid $160,000 in cash for the land.

 In 1994, construction began on a 25,000 square foot building at a cost of $1.8 million.
-Four years later, Daybreak purchased 40 acres to the north, and in the winter of 1999 celebrated completion of Phase II, an 8,000 square foot addition for the children and student ministries.
+Four years later, Daybreak purchased 40 acres to the north, and in the winter of 1999 celebrated the completion of an 8,000 square foot addition for the children and student ministries.